-Another feature that is retained by the Adidas Harden shoes lifestyle edition is the burrito-wrap upper and the dual-lacing system that provides ample lockdown.
+Another feature that is retained by the lifestyle Adidas Harden shoes is the burrito-wrap upper and the dual-lacing system that provides ample lockdown.
 The toe-cap is not included for a cleaner look.

 Lonzo Ball wore the Harden LS when he played against the Cleveland Cavaliers, winning a spot for the Lakers in the league's 2016-2017 quarterfinals with a score of 94-83.